Frequently Asked Questions

 Do I have to purchase a separate registration for each member of my family to attend?

-Each family member who wishes to attend Family Weekend must be registered.
+All UK students, guests, and children must be registered to attend Family Weekend events.
 You may register your entire group on one registration form.

 Do I need to purchase a registration for my UK student?